computablelabs/compspec/TopLevelSpec.md

 #### GET_COMPUTE_COST

-The `Backend::GET_COMPUTE_COST(query)` API call provides a Backend system's estimated cost to run the query.
+The `Backend::GET_COMPUTE_COST(script)` API call provides a Backend system's estimated cost to run the script.
 Note that the method in which a particular Backend system estimates these costs is not specified in this document.
 Different Backend systems may have different cost estimation methods.
 For example, a Backend could use current price estimates on cloud providers to